 As for my God, blameless is his way; the words of the Lord are tried in fire, a shield to all who hope in him.

-For who is a god, save the Lord?
-And who is a god, save our God?
+For who is a god, but the Lord?
+And who is a god, but our God?

 It is God who girds me with power and has made my way blameless.

-He establishes my feet as a deer and sets me on high places,
+He establishes my feet like the feet of a deer and sets me on high places,

-He teaches my hands for war; thou madest mine arms a bow of brass.
+He teaches my hands for war; my arms can bend a bow of bronze.

 Thou gavest me the shield of salvation, and thy right hand has upheld me; thine instruction hath corrected me even unto the end.